celery/kombu/docs/userguide/simple.rst

 Python Standard Library, which makes it excellent for users with basic messaging needs.

-Instead of defining exchanges and queues, the simple classes only require a two arguments, a connection channel and a a name.
-The name is used as the queue, exchange and routing key, but if the need arises, you can also specify a :class:`~kombu.entity.Queue` as the name argument, in that way this have almost all of the functionality of the regular interface.
+Instead of defining exchanges and queues, the simple classes only requires two arguments, a connection channel and a name.
+The name is used as the queue, exchange and routing key.
+If the need arises, you can specify a :class:`~kombu.entity.Queue` as the name argument instead.

 In addition, the :class:`~kombu.connection.BrokerConnection` comes with shortcuts to create simple queues using the current connection::